prchyr/t576Analysis/README.md

 ```
 in your .bashrc. this will let the program find the data.

+#### filenames:

-FILENAMES: all of the filenames are stored with a timestamp then the run major and the run minor, e.g. 20181031122345run1_999.root where 1 is the major, 999 is the minor. the timestamp just helps to sort the files. the major and minor are used to index in root.
+all of the filenames are stored with a timestamp then the run major and the run minor, e.g. 20181031122345run1_999.root where 1 is the major, 999 is the minor. the timestamp just helps to sort the files. the major and minor are used to index in root.

+#### missing data:

+there is a data flag, isGood(), which says whether an event is good. it is good if all of the event info is present, and if there wasn't a note in the run log for the event being corrupted in some way.

+if data was missing, like we don't have a distance in place or something, the value is 999. so if event->surf{scope}->pos.Mag()=999, the position is not known.

 # Problems: